bbbbbrie/til/css/use-tailwind-without-node-js.md

 ./tailwindcss -i static/input.css -o static/output.css --minify
 ```

-Let's give it a go.
+Let's give it a go...it works!

-## Setting it up
+This works through the 🪄 magic of the pkg project by the dine folks at Vercel.
+It looks like `pkg` does not play nicely with `puppeteer` just yet.